 So here’s a few ways you free up some closet space and make room for those incoming purchases.

 Soles 4 Souls and Shoe Bank Canada are two organizations working tirelessly to ensure that less privileged individuals are fully clothed and protected.
 Who knows?
-You donating that pair of Nike sneakers you’re convinced are so last year might just be the confidence booster a child needs to spike his/her confidence around peers, so put as much love into giving as you would buying and help those in need of what you have.
+You donating that pair of Nike sneakers you’re convinced are so last year might just be the confidence booster a child needs to spike their self-esteem around peers.
+So put as much love into giving as you would when buying a new pair and help those in need of what you have.

 You were born with the power to change a life.
 Don’t waste it.

-Become an entrepreneur in no time by selling items on Ebay, Depop, Amazon, Etsy, Shopify & Instagram.
+Become an entrepreneur in no time by selling items on platforms such as Ebay, Depop, Amazon, Etsy, Shopify & Instagram.

-Take clothing items, accessories and even some antiques to any of these locations and negotiate a deal with the store clerk.
-Keep in mind that these type of businesses operate in an unconventional way and you might only receive a percentage of the sale price or nothing at all before bidding farewell to your favourite shoes.
+Take clothing items, accessories and even some antiques to any of these locations if you live in Toronto and negotiate a deal with the store clerk.
+Keep in mind that these type of businesses operate in an unconventional way and you may only receive a percentage of the sale price or nothing at all before bidding farewell to your favourite shoes.
 The deal here is that the consignment store will only pay you the amount owed once your item has sold- which could be anything from a week to three months.

-If you have a few pair of luxury items that are still in good condition and you know a few wardrobe stylists in need of that statement piece you’re hoarding, you might also want to partner with them and consider gaining from your investments by providing wardrobe stylists with top-notch footwear (among other luxuries) at a negotiable price rate to “borrow” these items.
-Why not let them work for you?
+If you have a few pairs of luxury items that are still in good condition and you know a few wardrobe stylists in need of that statement piece you’re hoarding, you might also want to partner with them and consider gaining from your investments by providing wardrobe stylists with top-notch footwear (among other luxuries) at a negotiable price.

 Some good old fashioned gifting.
 For those of us who are Not-So-Great mind readers of our loved ones, it’s always a pain trying to come up with the perfect gift during gift-giving periods- birthdays, holidays etc. If by any chance you have a pair of shoes that your mom, sister, best friend or colleague (depending on how nice we’re going here) have been eyeing in your closet, do something exciting for them and re-box those bad boys, attach a sentimental note spewing the magic of those shoes to hike up their value from bench warmers to head-turners and send them on their merry way!